wncc/codewars-v4/docs/Game.md

 ### Gunpowder
 Gunpowder is an important resource used in battles, when pirates come in contact with each other <u>i.e.</u> move onto the same tile.

-If the pirate's team has atleast `100` Gunpowder, then the pirate destroys the enemy pirate. j
+If the pirate's team has atleast `100` Gunpowder, then the pirate destroys the enemy pirate.

 Gunpowder is periodically replenished on the Map if its amount falls below a certain threshold.